Azusa Pacific University System

 This course provides students with an overview of computer information systems including computer hardware, software, networking, programming, databases, the Internet, security, systems analysis, ethics, and problem-solving using business applications.

-In this course, students examine the significant impact ethics and worldviews have in the workplace through the lens of biblical perspective.
-Students develop an integrated approach to business for the common good, to formulate responses about ethical and worldview aspects of current professional and social issues.
+Investigation of the significant impact ethics and worldviews have in the workplace through the lens of a biblical perspective.
+Students develop an integrated approach to business for the common good to formulate responses about ethical and worldview aspects of current professional and social issues.
 Students consider multiple ethical and worldview perspectives to gain an awareness of navigating a multi-faith oriented workplace.

-This course introduces students to systems analysis and design using unified modeling language (UML) including use cases, use case diagrams, domain models, interaction diagrams, and design class diagrams.
-Significant focus is given to understanding the system development life cycle and its role in systems analysis.
+Introduction to systems analysis and design using case diagrams, domain models, interaction diagrams, and design class diagrams.
+Coursework focuses on understanding the system development life cycle and its role in systems analysis.